MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-management-pack-delivery.md

 - Enable the **Allow log on locally** security policy for the domain account that is used as an action account.

-- Enable the **Agent Proxy** option on each agent that may use this management pack for monitoring to allow agents to forward data to the Management Server on behalf of another entity.
+- Enable the **Agent Proxy** option on each agent to allow agents to forward data to the Management Server.

-  This option should be enabled if the agent workflow scenarios discover any non-hosted objects created by the management pack for each SQL Server instance.
+  This option should be enabled in cases when the agent workflow scenarios discover any non-hosted objects created by the management pack for each SQL Server instance.

 - Enable and run SQL Server Browser for [Agentless Monitoring](./ssmp-monitoring-modes.md#configuring-agentless-monitoring-mode) mode.

-  *Agent Monitoring* mode supports TCP/IP, "Named Pipes" and "Shared Memory" protocols and does not require SQL Server Browser.

-  *Agentless Monitoring* mode supports TCP/IP and "Named Pipes" protocols and required SQL Server Browser.

-  *Mixed Monitoring* mode supports only TCP/IP protocol and does not require SQL Server Browser.

 - Remove the Microsoft SQL Server 2017+ Integration Services on Window management pack before importing this management pack.